attackingzcash/attackingzcash.github.io/anonset/index.md

 ## What is an anonymity set?

-An anonymity set, also called a "shielded pool" in [Zcash Protocol](https://github.com/zcash/zips/blob/master/protocol/protocol.pdf), is the set of potential funds that could be part of a transaction.
+An anonymity set, also called a "shielded pool" in <a href="https://github.com/zcash/zips/blob/master/protocol/protocol.pdf" target="_blank">Zcash Protocol</a> is the set of potential funds that could be part of a transaction.
 The anonymity set is exactly the feature which adds privacy to a privacy coin.
 When a Zcash Protocol transaction is made, and shielded funds are spent from a shielded address (zaddr), zero-knowledge mathematics is used to spend